xavidelamo/mgci-docs/docs/source/qgis_custom_models.rst

 The data are now in a consistent format, so we can now generate the statistics required for the MGCI reporting.
 As we want to generate disaggregated statistics by LULC class and bioclimatic belt we will use a zonal statistics tool with the combined Vegetation + mountain layer as the summary unit.
 The Zonal statistics tool will automatically calculate planimetric area and real surface area in the output.

-In the Processing Toolbox, under Models, click on model A5 Generate Planimetric and Real Surface Area Statistics.
+In the Processing Toolbox, under Models, click on model **A5 Generate Planimetric and Real Surface Area Statistics**.

 |SubA_A5_tool_interface|